RecList/reclist/README.rst

 * flexible, Python interface to declare tests-as-functions, and annotate them with *display_type* for automated charts;

-* pre-built connectors with popular experiment trackers (e.g. Neptune, Comet), and an extensible interface to add your own;
+* pre-built connectors with popular experiment trackers (e.g. Neptune, Comet), and an extensible interface to add your own (see the scripts in the `examples` folder for practical examples of using third-party trackers);

 * reference implementations based on popular data challenges that used RecList.